biocomplexnet/GitHub.io/README.md

     </style>
 </head>
 <body>
-    <h1>Welcome to the 3rd "Summer Retreat on Bioinformatics and Complex Networks" 2024!</h1>
+    <h1>Welcome to the "3rd Summer Retreat on Bioinformatics and Complex Networks 2024" !!</h1>
-    <p>We are thrilled to announce that this year's event will take place from July 28th to August 3rd, 2024.
+    <p>We are thrilled to announce that this year's event will take place from <strong> 28th to August 3rd, 2024.</strong>
     Join us at the picturesque Hotel La Casona Minera, nestled in the charming town of Mineral de Pozos, Guanajuato, Mexico.</p>
     <img src="Imgs/1_3rd Summer Camp.png" class="img-responsive" alt="Summer Retreat Venue">

     <p>The <strong>3rd Summer Retreat on Bioinformatics and Complex Networks</strong> offers a unique, one-week experience filled with bioinformatics workshops, insightful talks, and extensive networking opportunities.
 The retreat focuses on a wide array of topics, including biological, computational, and mathematical fields, fostering a multidisciplinary dialogue.
 This year the event is organized by the <a href="https://portal.cinvestav.mx/ira/investigacion/directorio-de-investigacion/dra-maribel-hern225ndez-rosales">Bioinformatics and Complex Networks Lab</a> at CINVESTAV Irapuato, Guanajuato and the <a href="http://varelab.lavis.unam.mx">Regeneration Lab</a> at UNAM Campus Juriquilla, Queretaro.</p>

-    <p>Take a glimpse into our previous retreats and stay updated by following us on Twitter <a href="https://twitter.com/BioinfoComplexN">@BioinfoComplexN</a></p>
+    <p>Take a glimpse into our previous retreats and stay updated by following us on X <a href="https://twitter.com/BioinfoComplexN">@BioinfoComplexN</a></p>

     <h2>Location</h2>
     <p>The event will take place at <a href="https://lacasonahotel.com/">Hotel La Casona Minera</a>, located in the heart of Mineral de Pozos, Guanajuato.
 This "Pueblo Mágico" enchants visitors with its historic ruins, cobblestone streets, pre-Hispanic music and instruments, and a rich tapestry of crafts, jewelry, traditions, legends, and temazcales.
 It is a place that promises a sanctuary of peace, tranquility, rich culture, and entertainment.</p>